Dental Bonding Treatment Guide: Costs, Process & More

 Dental bonding can be done in a single visit and is ideal for fixing minor imperfections.
 If you feel shy about your smile, smile.com.au dentists can provide a solution with dental bonding treatment.

 How Much Does Dental Bonding Cost?

 The price of dental bonding varies based on many factors, including your dental condition and the amount of teeth that require bonding.
-According to the Australian national dental fee survey conducted in 2017, dental bonding (item 013, 525, 577) can cost up to $600 per tooth.
-With smile.com.au dental cover, you save up to 40% off the price of dental bonding.
+With smile.com.au dental cover, you save at least 15% and up to 40% off the price of dental bonding.